jmuehlig/perf-cpp/docs/sampling.md

 ### Context Switches
 Occurrence of context switches.
+Sampling context switches requires a Linux Kernel version of `4.3` or higher.
 * Request by `sampler.values().context_switch(true);`
 * Read from the results by `sample_record.context_switch().value();` (if `sample_record.context_switch().has_value();`), which returns a `perf::ContextSwitch` object.
 The context switch contains
   * a flag if the process was switched in or out (`context_switch.is_in()` or `context_switch.is_out()`),